Engineering Fast and Space-Efficient Recompression from SLP-Compressed Text: Preliminaries

-By a \emph{run-length SLP (RLSLP)} we mean a generalized SLP, in which we additionally permit rules of the form $A \rightarrow X^{k}$, where $X \in N$ and $k \in \Zp$.
-For every such nonterminal, we define $|\Rhs{G}{A}| = 2$.
-The size of RLSLP is defined analogously as for SLPs.
+A \emph{run-length SLP (RLSLP)} is a generalized SLP that also allows rules of the form $A \rightarrow X^k$, where $X \in N$ and $k \in \Zp$.
+For each such nonterminal, we define $|\Rhs{G}{A}| = 2$.
+The size of an RLSLP is defined analogously to that of SLPs.